FedericoBotta/railfares/README.md

 ```

-The resulting map should look something like this:
+The resulting map should look something like this (as for the above map, this was generated using tiles from MapBox):

 <img src = "Figures/exeter_cost_map.png"/>